Photo by Gillfoto, licensed under CC BY-SA 3.0

 It was one of those moments that defied logic, where physics, fate and human toughness collided in a way that left everyone speechless.

-The crash that should have been fatal
+The crash that made headlines

 During qualifying for the 1977 British GP, Purley’s LEC CRP1 suffered a stuck throttle on the approach to Beckets.